Theoretical analysis on the possibility of superconductivity in a trilayer Ruddlesden-Popper nickelate La$_4$Ni$_3$O$_{10}$ under pressure and its experimental examination: comparison with La$_3$Ni$_2$O$_7$: Conclusion

 \section{Conclusion}

 In the present study, we have investigated the possibility of superconductivity in La$_4$Ni$_3$O$_{10}$ under pressure both theoretically and experimentally.
 Through DFT calculations, we have found that a structural phase transition from monoclinic to tetragonal takes place around 20 GPa.
 Using the crystal structure obtained at 40 GPa, we have theoretically investigated the possibility of superconductivity, where a combination of FLEX and linearized Eliashberg equation is applied to a six-orbital model constructed from first principles band calculation.
 An interesting feature found here is that the eigenvalue of the Eliashberg equation is (locally) maximized around stoichiometry, reflecting the fact that all of the three $d_{3z^2-r^2}$ bands contribute to superconductivity around this band filling.
+This is due to the fact that all the bands are (nearly) incipient, which pushes up the spin fluctuations to finite energies and make them more effective as pairing glue.
 Hence our calculation results suggest that La$_4$Ni$_3$O$_{10}$, around stoichiometric composition, may become superconducting under high pressure with $T_c$ comparable to some cuprates, although it is not as high as La$_3$Ni$_2$O$_7$.
 In our analysis, we have assumed that superconductivity, if any, occurs in the tetragonal structure phase.
 We speculate that other orders such as the charge density wave is more favored for lower symmetries, but such a competition between superconductivity and other orders is beyond the scope of the present study, and serves as an interesting future issue.